svoboda173/Programming-Skills-Test-SWEng/README.md

 # Programming-Skills-Test-SWEng

 ## Running the program:
+Make sure you have the necessary libraries installed--namely, opencv.
+Run from the command line:
+    pip install opencv-python

-Use a python interpreter to run outline.py, passing the folder which contains the png/xml file pairs as a second command line argument.
+Then, use a python interpreter to run outline.py, passing the folder which contains the png/xml file pairs as a second command line argument.

 For example, in the command line, execute the following line: